 Pick up a family trail from reception and be taken on a fascinating journey of exploration and discovery around the National Heritage Centre.
 You’ll discover some amazing objects and learn about the wonderful tales of horseracing.

 After exploring the Royal site The Tack Room restaurant is the perfect place to take a break.
 Locally sourced and home cooked children’s menu, specials, vegetarian and gluten-free options are available as well as mouth-watering cakes and biscuits make it a great place to enjoy breakfast, lunch or dinner.
-Alternatively if you are in a hurry to carry on exploring you can purchase delicious sandwiches, sausage rolls and many more goodies, to go, from the onsite Pantry Bakery.
+Alternatively you can bring your own lunch and eat it in our Picnic Room.